ipilcher/fdf/README.md

 otherwise extend the functionality of the FDF daemon.
 (See the [*FDF Filter API*](doc/filter-api.md).)

-FDF currently includes two filter modules.
+FDF currently includes three filter modules.

 * The [mDNS filter](doc/mdns-filter.md) provides stateless or stateful filtering of multicast DNS messages, based on message type and contents.